Chain-of-Title / Sworn Document

 How many witnesses are needed for an affidavit of heirship?

-Two disinterested witnesses, in addition to the affiant.
-Texas Estates Code Section 203.002 prescribes the form of the witness affidavit and requires that the witnesses swear they had no financial interest in the decedent's estate and had personal knowledge of the family.
-The witness affidavits are recorded together with the main affidavit; many counties accept a single combined instrument with the affiant and both witnesses signing in front of the same notary.
-Some counties prefer separate documents.
-Confirm the format the recording county wants before notarization.
+Plan on two disinterested witnesses in addition to the affiant, but understand where that number comes from.
+Texas Estates Code Chapter 203 does not itself require any witness: Section 203.002 prescribes a form for a single affiant.
+The two-witness corroboration block that accompanies nearly every recorded Texas heirship affidavit is a title-examination and title-underwriting standard, and it is what a title company will expect before it insures around the affidavit.
+Each witness swears that he or she had no financial interest in the decedent's estate and had personal knowledge of the family.
+The witness affidavits are recorded together with the main affidavit; many counties accept a single combined instrument with the affiant and both witnesses signing in front of the same notary, and some counties prefer separate documents.
+Some other heirship-recording states do impose a witness requirement by statute.
+Confirm the controlling state's rule and the format the recording county wants before notarization.

 Does an affidavit of heirship transfer property?